DominikKanjuh/FER-bachelor-thesis/README.md

 ### AI Prompt Configuration

-The prompt used for generating AI suggestions is located in the following file: `src/app/api/ai/route.ts`
+[The prompt used for generating AI](./src/app/api/ai/route.ts) suggestions is located in the following file: `src/app/api/ai/route.ts`

+## Full Thesis Paper

+You can find [the full bachelor thesis](./paper-HR.pdf), written in Croatian, in the following file:

+`./paper-HR.pdf`

+The thesis provides an in-depth explanation of the problem, the solution, and the technologies used to develop **CV-Improver**, along with detailed analysis and results.